A Gift from Above

 A Hallelujah Chorus

 3 Then for a second time they said, “Hallelujah!
 The smoke from her burning2 goes up forever and ever.”
-4 And the twenty-four elders and the four living creatures fell down and worshiped God, who is seated3 on the throne, saying, “Amen!
+4 And the twenty-four elders and the four living creatures fell down and worshiped God, who is seated3 on the throne.
+And they said, “Amen!
 Hallelujah!”

-5 Then a voice came from the throne, saying, “Give praise to our God, all you his bondservants, and4 all you who fear him, both small and great.”
+5 Then a voice came from the throne, saying, “Give praise to our God, all you his bond-servants, and4 all who fear him, both small and great.”

 6 And I heard, as it were, the voice5 of a great crowd, and the voice of many waters, and the voice of mighty rolls of thunder, saying, “Hallelujah!
-For the Lord our God—the mighty Ruler over all—has come to reign!6 7 Let us rejoice and be glad and give him the glory, for the marriage of the Lamb has come, and his Bride has prepared herself, 8 for7 it was granted to her to clothe herself in fine linen, bright and clean; for the fine linen is the righteous acts of the saints.”
+For the Lord our God—the mighty ruler over all—has begun to reign!6 7 Let us rejoice and be glad and give him the glory, for the marriage of the Lamb has come, and his Bride has prepared herself; 8 for7 it was granted to her to clothe herself in fine linen, bright and clean; for the fine linen is the righteous acts of the saints.”

-11 Then I saw heaven opening up, and behold, a white horse; and the One who was seated on it is called Faithful and True, and in righteousness he judges and wages war.9 12 Now his eyes were like a flame of fire, and on his head were many diadems.
-And a name was written on him, a name that no one knew but he himself.
-13 And he was clothed with a robe that was dipped in blood, and his name was called the Word of God.
+11 Then I saw heaven opened, and behold: a white horse!
+And he who was seated upon it is called Faithful and True, and in righteousness he was judging and waging war.9 12 Now his eyes were like a flame of fire, and on his head were many diadems.
+And a name was written on him, a name that none had ever known but he himself.
+13 And he was clothed with a robe that was dipped in blood; and his name was called the Word of God.
 14 Now the armies in heaven—arrayed in fine linen, white and clean—were following him on white horses.
-15 And out of his mouth went forth a sharp sword, so that with it he might strike the nations.
-And he will be to them like a shepherd10 with a rod of iron; and he will tread them down in the vat of the wine11 of the fierceness of the wrath of God, the mighty Ruler over all.12 16 And he has a name written on his robe and on his thigh: “King of kings, and Lord of lords.”
+15 And out of his mouth there proceeds a sharp sword, so that with it he may strike the nations.
+And he will be to them like a shepherd10 with a rod of iron; and he will tread them down in the vat of the wine11 of the fierceness of the wrath of God, the mighty ruler over all.12 16 And he has a name written on his robe and on his thigh: “King of kings, and Lord of lords.”

 17 Then I saw a single13 angel standing in the sun; and he cried out with a loud voice, saying to all the birds flying in the sky overhead,14 “Come, assemble yourselves for the great supper of God, 18 so that you may devour the flesh of kings, and the flesh of commanders, and the flesh of mighty men, and the flesh of horses and their riders, and the flesh of all people, both slave and free, small and great.”

-19 Then I saw the beast and the kings of the earth and all their armies gathered together to wage war against the One who was seated on the horse, and against his army.
-20 But the beast was seized, and along with him the false prophet who had performed the miraculous signs in his presence, the signs by which he had deceived those who took the mark of the beast and had worshiped his image; and the two of them were thrown alive into the lake of fire that burns with sulfur.
-21 As for the rest, they were killed with the sword that came forth from the mouth of the One who was seated on the horse; and all the birds were filled with their flesh.
+19 Then I saw the beast, and the kings of the earth, and all their armies gathered together to wage war against him who was seated on the horse, and against his army.
+20 But the beast was seized, and along with him the false prophet who had performed the miraculous signs in his presence, the signs by which he had deceived those who took the mark of the beast and worshiped his image; and the two of them were thrown alive into the lake of fire that burns with sulfur.
+21 As for the rest, they were killed with the sword that came forth from the mouth of him who was seated on the horse; and all the birds were filled with their flesh.